srijithbalakrishnan/india_resilience/README.md

 ## Results and Data

-Complete analysis can be found [here](india_resilience_analysis.ipynb) (notebook file).
+Complete analysis can be found [here](india_resilience_analysis.ipynb) (Jupyter notebook).
 For queries and suggestions on raw data, processing, and further analysis, contact the author.

 ### 1. **Composite Resilience Indices**
    - **Description:**